-John's Island, & the other on a small island in the marsh attached to Edisto" (Mathew 1992:113).
-The marsh ring, of course, must be the Fig Island shell ring.
-Unfortunately, the John's Island ring has phase there is evidence of sea level change, and a number of small, non-shell midden sites are found along the coast.
+Toward the end of the Thom's Creek phase there is evidence of sea level change, and a number of small, non-shell midden sites are found along the coast.
 Apparently the rising sea level inundated the tide marshes on which the Thom's Creek people relied.